 There is an idea of an Orson, or so I believe, just in the way there is an idea of me, you, and everybody else.
 That is to say, we bonsai every depth and every precious human feeling until all that is left is a collection of grotesque quirks.
 A man, then, is an almost accidental collocation of curious adolescent stunts and questionable fashion sense and odd facial markings, a caricature of his own totality.
 From there we can deduce that there is an idea of an Orson, too, and it is less than what he is.
 (Contrary to public opinion, this might not be so vile a practice—for otherwise we must demand everyone to grant to everyone else a degree of uncomfortable intimacy.
-This is a thing you leave for children, hippies, and creatures of equal sophistication.)
+This is a thing you leave to children, hippies, and creatures of equal sophistication.)
 Now, a homunculus of Orson's is what one might describe as a careful being: he takes his drinks in sensible portions, his job secure and moderately rewarding, his family fairly happy, and his hours reasonably eventful; that is to say, straddling the line between uneventful and almost eventful.
 He was not even a noted Apollonian, nor did he place reason on a higher pedestal than most sensible folk, in which case there would have been a glow of quaint irony to his fall from grace.
 No. Orson was a sensible man and that's all there was to it.

 And so it came to me with great confusion when Orson invited me for a cup of coffee just to mumble the sad, incomprehensible thing.
 This was almost a year after his retirement and just over two months after he gave up fishing and golf as his post-career diversions of choice: Orson had told me in a coffee shop that he wanted to just disappear completely.